dorkodu/sage.php/docs/how-it-works.md

 TODOC

 # Errors explained
-There are 3 types of errors in GraphQL:
+There are 3 types of errors in Sage:

 - **Syntax**: query has invalid syntax and could not be parsed;
 - **Validation**: query is incompatible with type system (e.g. unknown field is requested);